zhang1980s/ec2-ena-express-lab/README.md

 The `run-performance-tests.sh` script automates a broader set of performance tests:

-1. On the server instance (Instance B):
+1. On the sockperf-server instance:
    ```bash
    # Make the script executable if not already done
    chmod +x run-performance-tests.sh